 - Undocumented immigrants do not, but family members—including children—may if they are U.S. citizens

-Call the statewide, multilingual Hunger Free Hotline toll-free at (855) 855-4626, Monday through Friday between 8 a.m. and 4:30 p.m., to find out if you qualify for any federal nutrition assistance program and how to apply.
+Call the statewide, bilingual Hunger Free Hotline toll-free at (855) 855-4626, Monday through Friday between 8 a.m. and 4:30 p.m., to find out if you qualify for any federal nutrition assistance program and how to apply.
 All calls are kept confidential.

 Our food assistance navigators can screen for potential SNAP eligibility, provide tailored assistance in applying for SNAP, answers specific questions regarding the food stamp application, prepare you for the next steps in the SNAP interview process and answer questions about the re-certification process.
 They can answer any question that you may have about food stamps in Colorado.

 The Hunger Free Hotline: